7 Lesser-known Places to Visit in Chile

 So you arrived in Ushuaia believing that you have reached the world’s southernmost city, but do you know there is another city further south across the Beagle Channel from Ushuaia?
 That is Puerto Williams, which is regarded as “a city beyond the end of the world” and its complete lack of marketing effort makes this place a true gem to discover.

-I finally reached Puerto Williams after three months traveling overland in Chile, and man, it was an adventure.
+I finally reached Puerto Williams after two months traveling overland in Chile, and man, it was an adventure.
 This place did not appeal to me when I first arrived, but I loved this city more and more each day.
 It really is a community built and preserved by hospitable locals and the descendants of Yaghan.
 The seafood is tasty and the cost of travel there is affordable.
 In Puerto Williams, you can enjoy activities such as trekking, fishing, biking, and museum visiting or simply stay there for a few days and immerse yourself in the local culture.